Steak Strips with Dumplings

 - For dumplings, in a small bowl, combine the flour, baking powder and salt.
 Stir in egg and milk just until blended.
 Drop by tablespoonfuls onto meat mixture.
 Sprinkle with parsley.

-- Cover and cook on high for 1 hour or until a toothpick inserted in a dumpling comes out clean (do not lift the cover while cooking).
-Yield: 2 servings.
+- Cover and cook on high until a toothpick inserted in a dumpling comes out clean (do not lift the cover while cooking), about 1 hour.